SushantPatial/Tom-Marvolo-Riddles-Diary/README.md

 # Tom Marvolo Riddle's Diary

-A website which allows you to log in and write any type of information securely within a database.
-This website is Harry Potter themed and it resembles T. M. Riddle's Diary which was a simple blank diary, which Tom Riddle transformed into a Horcrux.
+<b>A website which allows you to log in and write any type of information securely within a database.
+This website is Harry Potter themed and it resembles T. M. Riddle's Diary which was a simple blank diary, which Tom Riddle transformed into a Horcrux.</b>

-#### Languages & Frameworks used:-
+#### Languages & Frameworks used
 Front End: HTML, CSS, Bootstrap, jQuery
 <br>
 Back End: PHP, MySQL